MobilityData/GTFS_Realtime_Best-Practices/index.md

 ### Frequency-based trips

-A frequency-based trip does not follow a fixed schedule but attempt to maintain predetermined headways.
+A frequency-based trip does not follow a fixed schedule but attempts to maintain predetermined headways.
 These trips are denoted in [GTFS frequency.txt](https://gtfs.org/reference/static/#frequenciestxt) by setting `exact_times=0`.
 There are several best practices to keep in mind when constructing GTFS-Realtime feeds for frequency-based trips.

 In [TripUpdate.StopTimeUpdate](#StopTimeUpdate), the [StopTimeEvent](#StopTimeEvent) for `arrival` and `departure` should not contain `delay` because frequency-based trips do not follow a fixed schedule.
 Instead, `time` should be provided to indicate arrival/departure predictions.